nihed/magnetism/dumbhippo/branches/production/client/windows/dependencies/README.txt

  - To simplify everybody's life

-All libraries included here are licensed under the GNU LGPL.
+Most libraries included here are licensed under the GNU LGPL.
-See the file COPYING.txt for details.
-(And change this text if you add a library under a different license.)
+See the file COPYING.txt for details. libpng is under a different license though.
+Packages with a COPYING or LICENSE file will have it copied to their "doc" dir by prepare.py

-If you change anything in this directory, update the Manifest file to match.
-The Manifest file should be an exact description of how to get what is derived here from publically available tarballs.
-Don't break that.
+If you change anything in this directory, do it by modifying and re-running the prepare.py script.
+Don't manually unpack zip files.

+The basic way prepare.py works is:

+  ./prepare.py all all

+This should download everything (if not already downloaded), unpack it, apply needed exclusions/inclusions, and then create a directory tree simulating what should go in subversion.

+Then to copy into your subversion directory, run:

+  ./prepare.py overwrite all

+The second "all" can be replaced with just the package you want to update, like:

+  ./prepare.py all libpng
+  ./prepare.py overwrite libpng

+You can also run only some phases (download, unpack, etc.) - just read the prepare.py source.